Rsge/PvP-Utilities/README.md

 # PvP-Utilities
-Lots of Utilities for Minecraft PvP, including limiting playtime, limited lives, XP-limiting and commandlogging.
+Lots of utilities for Minecraft PvP, including limiting playtime, limited lives, XP-limiting and commandlogging.